-Both interdisciplinary programs contain the same core requirements centered around understanding the evolution of metropolitan communities and urban lifestyles, along with grounding students in research and analysis.
+Both interdisciplinary programs require the same core courses centered around understanding the evolution of metropolitan communities and urban lifestyles, and ground students in research and analysis.

 Ph.D. in Urban Studies

 Students in the Ph.D.
 Urban Studies program apply a variety of social science perspectives to the analysis of the growth and development of metropolitan areas, states, and regions.
-To augment the core Ph.D. course requirements, these doctoral students pursue two of the following specializations:
+To augment the core Ph.D. course requirements, these doctoral students pursue two field areas.

 - Community Development